ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/science.md

 # Virtual Ecosystem Science

 This section of the documentation covers the Science of the Virtual Ecosystem simulation.
-It consists of two sections
+It consists of several sections

 * a section describing the [scientific theories](./theory/underlying_theory.md) underlying the science models, and